GibberishDev/GodSource/readme.md

 * Code clean-up and exported variables for ease of use in-engine
 * In-engine documentation and readable code comments >.>
 * Basic health system
+* Source engine bind and alias system(aka all inputs and commands can be bound to keys.
+Including binding alias binds)

 ## Unplanned features but developer has wet dreams about em ( aka I would prob need to be full time dev, way about my paygrade(5 cookies and one mug of MUG) and knowledge ([me:](https://giphy.com/gifs/talk-warming-rpt-Q1aRmd8e90WIw)) to implement them. ) :
 * Netcode for Server <-> Client structure 💀